platanus/pincers/README.md

 # Pincers

-Pincers is jQuery inspired web automation framework with multiple backend support.
+Pincers is a jQuery inspired web automation framework with multiple backend support.

 ## Backend support: